Cadabam's Mindtalk – Talk to Dr. Riya, Your 24/7 Voice-Based Mental Health AI Companion.

 Historically, divorce in India was uncommon due to societal norms.
 The Hindu Marriage Act of 1955 introduced legal provisions.
 Over time, divorce rates increased; by 2019, India's divorce rate was 1.1%, with urban areas experiencing a rise.
 Economic factors and changing mindsets contribute to this evolving trend.

-Marriage and Divorce: A Global Perspective
+Marriage And Divorce: A Global Perspective

 Marriage and divorce trends globally depict dynamic shifts.
 While Western countries witness rising divorce rates due to changing societal norms and increased individualism, some Asian nations grapple with evolving traditions.
 Delayed marriage, career aspirations, and economic factors contribute to declining marriage rates worldwide.
 The intricate interplay of cultural, economic, and personal factors shapes the ever-changing landscape of marital dynamics.

-Most Common Reasons for Divorce
+Most Common Reasons For Divorce

 Common reasons for divorce include communication breakdown, infidelity, financial strains, and divergent life goals.
 These factors, along with issues like lack of trust and compatibility, contribute to the dissolution of marriages.

-Lack of Communication
+Lack Of Communication

 Lack of communication, a prevalent cause of divorce, creates emotional distance.
 Failing to express needs and concerns leads to misunderstandings.
 Healthy communication is vital; its absence fosters resentment and disconnect, often contributing to the breakdown of marital relationships.